banwwup/banwwup.github.io/_pages/about.md

 - *2021.04 - 2021.06* [Design of an AI for Gomoku](https://github.com/banwwup/Gomoku), University of Chinese Academy of Sciences.

 # 💬 Public affairs
 - *2021.07 - 2022.12*, President of Dance Club, University of Chinese Academy of Sciences.
+- *2023*, Outstanding Volunteer of Henan Province

 # 💻 Internships